A Commitment to Sustainable Materials & Environmental Responsibility

 • We evaluate suppliers on their ability to provide cradle-to-gate GHG inventories, including Scope 3 emissions, allowing us to better convey the total impact.

-• While most synthetic fibers are created using fossil feedstocks, alternatives exist, including Dyneema's bio-based or mixed plastic waste offerings.
+• While most synthetic fibers are created using fossil feedstocks, alternatives exist, including Dyneema® fiber from bio-circular raw materials.

 • Transport: Samson's recent expansion to add EU manufacturing facilities (Spain & France) provides local supply for our European customers to take advantage of regionally produced materials.